 The number of writings and “informational resources” about the Pre-Christian era of northern Europe has become so over-inflated that there is suspicion that the Norse themselves wouldn’t recognize the writings… assuming they could understand the modern language.
 While they all attempt to convince us that they have received some “new” information about these early peoples of Scandanavia, the information presented has become convoluted and polluted, sometimes even the most devout become delirious, and this doesn’t include those who have attempted to contort the truth for their own gain and producing a message fundamentally contrary to those who actually lived the history.

-The Úlfhé∂nar called out in the legends of the Old Norse continue their traditions up to the modern-day, and while not engaged in closed-in combat much anymore, they still practice the age-old practice of realm traveling in addition to different forms of ancient magic.
+The Úlfhé∂nar are called out in the legends of the Old Norse that continue their traditions up to the modern-day, and while not engaged in closed-in combat much anymore, they still practice the age-old practice of shamanism and other different forms of ancient magic.
 Originating within the northern migrating Germanic tribes migrating from their Celtic clans in the south, these men connected to the animal spirits of Germany, to become the ultimate predators and decimate opponents or foes in short order.
 As a form of early special forces, they were typically used as “shock troops” and typically fought well ahead of the forward warriors.
-Both our brethren, the Berserkir (of the bear), and my ancestors had the ability to communicate with their token animals to assume their power and prowess in battle.
+Both our brethren, the Berserkir (of the bear or bear-pelt), and my ancestors had the ability to communicate with their token animals to assume their power and prowess in battle.
 However, the Úlfhé∂nar had a special understanding of the Landvættir (Land Spirits), which could be communicated with to assist in destroying the enemy, as well as assisting our community members.
 Having the ability to traverse between the physical and spiritual realms, as knowledge can be obtained beyond what is possible in one of the other realms, therefore it is this gift from Ó∂inn that I choose to help my community to understand the connection to the spiritual realm around them.

 While a very small fraction of those published facts may actually have a seed of reality, there was so much more to these shaman warriors of the pre-Christian North.
 As we may, or may not, be aware, the general population of the time was still struggling to get a grasp on the mysteries of the natural world.
 So natural phenomenon of the time would have produced a societal need for someone to explain these events, and just as importantly, ensure the population that they were still safe from the gods.
 This was the other side of these shaman warriors, when not in a war trance, they advised the chieftains or Kings as to the potential of a repeated natural, or unnatural event as well as presiding over spiritual matters of the clan in addition to the traveling “Shamans” (individuals practicing the Sei∂r magic).